 We need to add to the list I compiled in Getting Prepared Week 2: Documents, Cash and Limited Personal Items.
 One missing component is a copy of all of our medical/drug prescriptions.
 My thought is that even though the prescriptions themselves may be out of date, they will at the very least provide a clue to emergency medical personnel that might be called in to treat us.

 See below for a great deal on flash drives.
-As of this writing, you can purchase a 4GB Flash Drive for $6.95 with free shipping at Buy.com.
+You can purchase a 4GB Flash Drive at Buy.com.

 4. The stress of crisis can not be underestimated.
 By effectively dealing with daily (work, family, financial) stresses, we can become better prepared to the traumatic stress of WHAT IF?